ark-network/arkdev.info/docs/learn/clark.md

 where all signers in the round not only sign their forfeit transactions, but at the same time become co-signers of the entire VTXO tree.

-## Onboarding

-As opposed to a non-interactive covenant onboard, the cosign onboard will be interactive.
-This is because the transaction for the unilateral exit has to be cosigned by the ASP.
-This is called the reveal tx and it is identical to the leaf txs of the VTXO trees.

-A user that wants to on-board will ask the ASP to cosign this reveal tx.
-The ASP does not have to do any real checks on it while signing.
-Only when the user tries to spend the on-board VTXO in a round, the ASP will have to check the user side of the signature.

 ## Rounds and Transactions

 The flow of how the Ark rounds work in clArk is very similar to covenant Ark.